What Does It Mean?

 The ALC phase provides direct technical assistance and training on collective impact approaches for state-level initiatives to improve birth outcomes.

 Impact model evaluation provides information about impacts made from a specific project, program, policy, or activity.
-As per the Organization for Economic Co-operation and Development-Development Assistance Committee, Impact Model Evaluation is “positive and negative, primary and secondary long-term effects produced by a development intervention, directly or indirectly, intended or unintended.
+As per the Organization for Economic Co-operation and Development-Development Assistance Committee, evaluation is “positive and negative, primary and secondary long-term effects produced by a development intervention, directly or indirectly, intended or unintended.

 Impact evaluation helps to make decisions about the program, whether it should improve or reorient.
 And also to discuss whether to continue, discontinue, or to scale up the intervention.
 In many cases, impact evaluation uses for summative purposes.
 This provides information broadly about the need to intervene in different ways.